What Are Casual Employees and How Are They Paid?

 In general, employees are deemed casual when they fit the following criteria:

-1. Temporary Nature: Employees are hired for tasks or projects without long-term commitment.
+1. Temporary Nature: Employees are hired for tasks or projects without a long-term commitment.

 2. Non-Regular Status: They lack job security compared to regular employees and aren’t part of the permanent workforce.